simple-ai-opensource/simple-or/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added type hints to all my changes.
 - [ ] my .pre-commit hook ran successfully, including black, flake8, check-yaml, end-of-file-fixer, and traling-whitespace

+### Version:
+- [ ] I incremented the package version by one compared to the current version in development according to the x.x.x style (major, minor, patch).

 ### PR Guidelines:
 - keep your PR's limited to a single issue and as small as possible (<300 lines of code).
 - for your commits, please follow https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716